Phnom Penh: History

+From 1673 to 1674, Phnom Penh was the stronghold of rebel king Kaev Hua II.
+After the Cambodian revolt of 1812, king Ang Chan II began to reign in the area.
+The Vietnamese general Lê Văn Duyệt built An Man Thành, a fortress garrisoned by Vietnamese army.
+After the Siamese–Vietnamese War (1833–1834), Đại Nam annexed Cambodia, the An Man garrison was renamed Nam Vang and the became the administrative center of the Vietnamese Tây Thành province.
+When Cambodian suzerainty was restored in 1847, the royal seat remained in Oudong.

-It was not until 1866, under the reign of King Norodom I (1860–1904), the eldest son of King Ang Duong, who ruled on behalf of Siam, that Phnom Penh became the permanent seat of government and capital of Cambodia, and also where the current Royal Palace was built.
+It was not until 1866, under the reign of King Norodom I (1860–1904), the eldest son of King Ang Duong, who ruled on behalf of Siam, that Phnom Penh became the permanent seat of government and capital of Cambodia, and the Royal Palace was built.
 Beginning in 1870, the French colonial authorities turned a riverside village into a city where they built hotels, schools, prisons, barracks, banks, public works offices, telegraph offices, law courts, and health services buildings.
-In 1872, the first glimpse of a modern city took shape when the colonial administration employed the services of French contractor Le Faucheur to construct the first 300 concrete houses for sale and rental to Chinese traders.
+In 1872, the first glimpse of a modern city took shape when King Norodom employed the services of French contractor Le Faucheur to construct 300 brick houses for sale and rental to Chinese traders.

 By the 1920s, Phnom Penh was known as the "Pearl of Asia", and over the next four decades, Phnom Penh continued to experience rapid growth with the building of railways to Sihanoukville and Pochentong International Airport (now Phnom Penh International Airport).
-Phnom Penh's infrastructure saw major modernisation under the rule of Sihanouk.
+Phnom Penh's infrastructure saw major modernisation under the rule of Norodom Sihanouk.